param-code/counter-app/README.md

 - **Global Time:** View current times of different countries.

-## 🎥 Videos

-Here are some videos explaining the project and its functionalities:

-- Project Overview - A brief overview of the Counter App and its features.
-- How to Install and Run - Step-by-step guide on how to set up the project.
-- Stopwatch and Lap Functionality - Detailed explanation of how the stopwatch and lap recording works.
-- Session Analysis - Explanation of the session analysis feature.
-- Light/Dark Mode - Demonstration of the light and dark mode switching.
-- World Clock - Overview of the world clock feature.

 ## 🤝 Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.